hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modules.md

     }
 }
 ```
-We could … but let's not do that, shall we?
+We could… but let's not do that, shall we?
 Explicitly unwrapping the optional works if we've wired everything together, but could crash if we haven't.

 Which sort of defeats Factory's primary goal in life - Safety.